sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 In summary, the framework provides both current and historical event status of software and physical entities of the system through ALARM and EVENT tables.

+Statistics on number of alarms based on severity are maintained in ALARM_STATS table.
+An alarm that is cleared or acknowledged reduces the corresponding counter to be reduced by 1.

 As mentioned above, each event has an important characteristic: severity.
-SONiC defines following severities for events.
+SONiC uses following severities for events and alarms.

-- CRITICAL : A critical condition exists and requires immediate action.
-A critical event may trigger if one or more hardware components fail, or one or more hardware components exceed temperature thresholds.
+- critical : Requires immediate action.
+An critical event may trigger if one or more hardware components fail, or one or more hardware components exceed temperature thresholds.
   ( maps to log-alert )
-- MAJOR : A major error had occurred and requires escalation or notification.
+- major : Requires escalation or notification.
 For example, a major alarm may trigger if an interface failure occurs, such as a port channel being down.
   ( maps to log-critical )
-- MINOR : A minor error or noncritical condition occurred that, if left unchecked, might cause system service interruption or performance degradation.
-A minor alarm requires monitoring or maintenance.
+- minor : If left unchecked, might cause system service interruption or performance degradation.
+An alarm with minor severity requires monitoring or maintenance.
   ( maps to log-error )
-- WARNING : A warning condition was observed, but it may or may not result in an error condition.
+- warning : It may or may not result in an error condition.
   ( maps to log-warning )
-- INFORMATIONAL : An informational event had occurred, but it does not impact performance.
+- informational : Does not impact performance.
 NOT applicable to alarms.
   ( maps to log-notice )

 By default every event will have a severity assigned by the component.
 The framework provides Event Profiles to customize severity of an event and also disable an event.